getreu/tp-note/doc/source/tp-note--manual.md

 while writing.[^3]

 When copying extracts from web-pages I often need to preserve the hyperlinks.
-For this the Firefox browser addon [Copy as Markdown] is very handy.
+For this the Firefox browser addon [Copy Selection as Markdown] is very handy.
 It precedes the copied extract with a link to the origin of the webpage.
 When _TP-Note_ reads the clipboard, it uses to this links compose the filename on disk.
 Here a sample work flow: